Joel Carron, Data Scientist at Mode

 occurred_at day is equal to the current date (using the

-CURRENT_DATE function) minus an interval of one day.
+CURRENT_DATE function) minus an interval of 7 years.

 Here's the syntax: